 Description

 These are the BEST white chocolate macadamia nut cookies.
-They have a rich flavor using browned and salted European style butter, roasted and salted macadamia nuts, and sweet and creamy white chocolate chips.
+They’re perfectly soft and chewy with rich flavor using browned European style butter, roasted and salted macadamia nuts, and sweet and creamy white chocolate chips.

 Ingredients